Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 What about time-and-materials contracts?

-Time-and-materials (T&M) is essentially cost-plus without the markup structure — labor billed at an hourly rate, materials at cost or a small markup.
+Time-and-materials (T&M) is essentially cost-plus without a structured markup—labor billed at an hourly rate, materials at cost or a small markup.
 Common on small repairs and small-ticket scopes.
-Not appropriate for whole projects because there’s no ceiling and no total incentive to finish efficiently.
+Not appropriate for whole projects because there’s no ceiling and no incentive to finish efficiently.

 How do payment schedules differ across contract types?